Tuition Remission Plan

 Full-time faculty and administrative staff and part-time faculty in the Preferred Hiring Pool (PHP) are eligible for Benefits as are their spouses, RDPs, and children who qualify as tax dependents under the Internal Revenue Code (IRC).
 Certain restrictions may apply.
 For example, there may be a waiting period before Benefits eligibility commences.
 Additional restrictions may apply for unionized faculty and staff as set forth in the applicable labor agreement between the University and the union.
 Student employees and their spouses, RDPs, and tax dependent children are not eligible to receive Benefits under this Plan.

 Addendum A refers to a Tuition Remission Plan Eligibility table, which summarizes the eligibility requirements by employee group and is incorporated herein by reference.
+If a former full-time employee is rehired into another full-time position within 6 months, any prior service time will be counted toward the 1 year continuous eligibility requirement detailed in Addendum A: Tuition Remission Plan Eligibility needed to use this benefit for an employee and/or spouse or RDP.

 Benefits are not available for audited programs or courses taught by non-University faculty, including certain online programs.
 Benefits are available for both undergraduate and graduate programs; however, some programs may be excluded from Benefits eligibility if they are classified as impacted.
 A list of impacted courses is compiled by the Office of Strategic Enrollment Management each spring for the following academic year and made available to the University community.
 The current list of impacted programs may be obtained from Human Resources or by visiting the Tuition Remission Courses web page.